Quiet of day

 The paintings are not a representation of a site, but they are based on seen things – skies, hills, gums.
 They translate an emotional sense of the place through abstraction, layers of colour and considered brushstrokes.

 This process of abstracting what I see has extended into a series of ceramic sculptures that sit alongside the paintings.
 Distinctive forms taken from different sites – silhouetted rocks and hills – act as the starting points for these objects.

 Alongside these works is a soundscape by Reuben Schafer.
 Reuben was by my side in almost all the memories these paintings are drawn from and has responded to the paintings and the places through various instrumentation and field recordings.
-To listen to it, scroll to the bottom of this page.
+To listen to it, please press play below.

 With deep gratitude I acknowledge these works have been made in response to experiences on Turrbal, Yuggera, Bundjalung and Gumbaynggirr Countries.